 Convenient Online Format

-The DNP’s online format allows practicing RNs to expand their expertise with doctoral-level and research courses in a manner conducive to the busy lives of healthcare professionals.
+Offered in an online format, the DNP in Executive Leadership program allows practicing RNs to expand their expertise with doctoral-level courses and research in a manner conducive to the busy lives of healthcare professionals.

 A candidate must meet the following requirements to be eligible for admission: